Install Pi Pico in Arduino IDE

 Warning

-You should not remove existing URLs if you are also programming on ESP8266 / ESP32 from the Arduino IDE.
+You should not remove the existing URLs if you also coding on ESP8266/ESP32 boards from the Arduino IDE.
+Click on OK to save the new URL.

-Then you have to go to the board manager: Tools> Board type> Board manager .
-Scroll all the way down until you find Raspberry Pi Pico / RP2040 and click on install.
-The installation of the development tools is done automatically.
-You just have to wait.
+Then you must go to the board manager Tools → Board → Boards manager .
+Scroll down until you find Raspberry Pi Pico/RP2040 and click on install.
+The installation of the development tools is done automatically; just wait.

 Note

-The download may take a little while, depending on your internet connection.
+The download may take a little while, depending on your internet speed.

-You can change the board type when the installation is finished by choosing the Raspberry Pi Pico board.
+When the installation is finished, you can change the type of board by choosing the Raspberry Pi Pico board.

-Uploading a program to the Pi Pico is different than Arduino and ESP32 boards: For the Pi Pico, to receive a new program, it must be in “USB” mode.
-If you already have MicroPython installed on the Pi Pico, you will need to manually put the board into BOOT mode by pressing down the BOOT/BOOTSEL button while connecting to the computer.
-You cannot directly download a program with MicroPython running on the Pi Pico.
+Uploading a program on the Pi Pico differs from that of the Arduino and ESP32 boards: For the Pi Pico to receive a new program, it must be in “USB” mode.
+If you have MicroPython installed on the Pi Pico, you must manually put the board in BOOT mode by pressing and holding the BOOT/BOOTSEL button when connecting to the computer.
+You cannot directly upload a program with MicroPython running on the Pi Pico.

 Warning

-Remember to save all the possible Python scripts present in the MicroPython file manager before putting the Raspberry Pi Pico in USB mode.
-Indeed, all the flash memory will be overwritten by the new Arduino sketch.
+Remember to save any Python scripts in the MicroPython file manager before putting the Raspberry Pi Pico in USB mode.
+The new program will overwrite all flash memory.

-Once you’ve manually put the Pi Pico into USB mode, you can verify that the Arduino sketch upload is working.
-You can take the example of the blink code accessible in Files> Examples> Basics> Blink , which makes the built-in LED of the board blink.
+Once you have manually put the Pi Pico in USB mode, you can check that uploading an Arduino sketch works.
+You can take the example of the blink code accessible in Files → Examples → Basics → Blink, which makes the board’s LED blink.

 You can also directly copy the code below: